ec209/re-team-manual/source/documentation/observe-support.md

 ### RE_Observe_Prometheus_High_Load

-This alert relates to Prometheus query engine timing.
-It indicates an unusually high load on Prometheus for a sustained period of time.
+Prometheus query engine timing is above the expected threshold.
+It indicates Prometheus cannot cope with the load and is critically over capacity.
+This could be caused by too many queries being run against it.
+Queries can originate from a Grafana instance or be manually run by a user.

-This could be caused by too many queries being run.
-Identify the source of the queries and remove them.
+If this issue occurs please notify and discuss with the team.

 [Grafana](https://grafana-paas.cloudapps.digital/d/G-AIv9dmz/prometheus-benchmark?orgId=1)